internetwache/Python-ClickjackingTester/README.md

 Python ClickjackingTester
 =======================
-- 1.)
-Installation
+1. Installation
-- 2.)
-Usage
+2. Usage
-- 3.)
-Functionality
+3. Functionality
-- 4.)
-ToDo
+4. ToDo
-- 5.)
-License
+5. License

-##1.
-Installation
+## 1. Installation

-[Pyhton 2.7](http://www.python.org/download/releases/2.7/) is required to run this software.
+[Python 2.7](http://www.python.org/download/releases/2.7/) is required to run this software.

 You only need to clone this GitHub repository: